-After what the authorities thought of as an inflammatory speech following a march from the East End to Trafalgar Square on 29 June 1913, a warrant for Pankhurst’s arrest was issued.
-She managed to evade capture for a while however on 8 July 1913 she was captured and sent to Holloway, where she would be forcibly fed.
+After what the authorities thought of as an inflammatory speech following a march from the East End to Trafalgar Square on 29 June 1913.
+A warrant for Pankhurst’s arrest was issued.
+She managed to evade capture for a while.
+However on 8 July 1913 she was captured and sent to Holloway.

-Pankhurst was released just over a week later under a law known as the ‘Cat and Mouse Act‘ which had been passed in March 1913 where suffragettes convicted of a crime could be released if they were deemed to be in poor health.
-However upon getting better they would be liable to be taken back to prison so that they could continue with their sentence.
-It was called the cat and mouse act because the possibility of re-arrest always hung-over the heads of those released and it meant sentences were often extended.
+Pankhurst was released just over a week later under a law known as the ‘Cat and Mouse Act‘.
+This had been passed in March 1913 so that suffragettes convicted of a crime could be released if they were deemed to be in poor health.
+However upon getting better they would be liable to be taken back to prison.
+This was so that they could continue with their sentence.
+It was called the cat and mouse act because the possibility of re-arrest always hung-over the heads of those released.
+It meant sentences were often extended over much longer periods.

-Following this particular arrest in July 1913 Pankhurst was in such poor health as a result of hunger, sleep deprivation and forced feeding that she was taken to the home of Jessie Payne and her husband on a stretcher.
-Eventually being nursed back to health but still running the risk of re-arrest and being sent back.
-Pankhurst lived for a year in the small house at 28 Ford Road and described Jessie Payne as a “dark, pale woman of middle age and one of the most benevolent women I’ve ever known.”
-Sylvia wrote about her time at the Payne’s and described the area and the house in some detail in an article she wrote called ‘A prisoner of bow‘.
+Following this particular arrest in July 1913 Pankhurst was in really poor health.
+This was a result of hunger, sleep deprivation and forced feeding.
+She was taken to the home of Jessie Payne and her husband on a stretcher.
+Eventually nursed back to health but still running the risk of re-arrest and being sent back.
+Pankhurst lived for a year in the small house at 28 Ford Road.
+She described Jessie Payne as a “dark, pale woman of middle age and one of the most benevolent women I’ve ever known.”
+Sylvia wrote about her time at the Payne’s.
+She described the area and the house in some detail in an article she wrote called ‘A prisoner of bow‘.

 The Gunmakers and the Mothers Arms – Site of Pankhurst’s creche